North American cougar: Ecology

 Other sympatric predators include the grizzly bear and American black bears.
 Cougars are known to prey on bear cubs.
-Cougars in the Great Basin have been recorded to prey on feral horses.
+Cougars in the Great Basin have been recorded to prey on feral horses, as well as feral donkeys in the Sonoran and Mojave Deserts.

-Rivalry between the cougar and grizzly was a popular topic in North America.
-Fights between them were staged, and those in the wilderness were recorded by people, including Natives.
+Rivalry between the cougar and grizzly bear was a popular topic in North America.
+Fights between them were staged, and those in the wilderness were recorded by people, including native peoples.